ConsistencyPlus/ConsistencyPlus/README.md

 ### Why did you guys add [Block X] when [Mod Y] does the same thing?
 We look at our mod more in a bubble.
 As such, we may add features that overlap, but its not important to us.

+### Is there Quilt support?
+Yes.
+When Quilt fully releases Consistency+ should be supported.
+Infact, Consistency+ was one of the first content mods tested on the Quilt Production Beta.
+However it requires Fabric API regardless as of right now.

 ### Why does Siuol put weird commit names
 He does it as its kinda like an inside joke to him.